 🤿 ➙ Come for the beach, stay for the snorkeling, and if you are a diver, this was named one of the best beaches for diving!

 2➱ What Islands To Hop To + Visit For Diverse El Nido Adventures?

 Choosing which islands to hop to in bacuit bay is about as easy as looking at a 30-page menu in a restaurant with all of your favorites and then trying to whittle down the choices, but thankfully things to do in El Nido Palawan are easy to access because of the dynamic access you’ll have to the Bacuit Bay, and it’s 45 islands!
 Here are just a few islands to consider

-- 🛶 Miniloc Island is for those that want to visit the Big and Small Lagoon, swim, and cliff dive!
+- 🛶 Miniloc Island is for those who want to visit the Big and Small Lagoon, swim, and dive!

 - 🏝️ Matinloc Island is quite remote, with vivid snorkeling, gorgeous white sand beaches for swimming, and a historical shrine to visit.

 - 🏝️ Shimizu Island with great options for snorkeling and coral gardens.
 As a bonus tip for the island, you will want to find the lady who sells coconut drinks so you can enjoy one or two!
 YOLO!
 You are welcome!